Ruben Doctora

-Ruben "Balot" Doctora Jr. (born May 17, 1986) is a Filipino footballer who plays for Philippines Football League club Stallion Laguna F.C. as a striker.
-Doctora is the captain of his club.
+Ruben "Balot" Doctora Jr. (born May 17, 1986) is a Filipino professional footballer who plays for Philippines Football League club Mendiola 1991 as a striker.
 He has represented the Philippines at the international level.

 Club career

 On 17 December 2012, Stallion FC defeated Global FC to win the 2012 UFL Cup at the Rizal Memorial Stadium, Manila to a score of 2–1.
 Doctora and Spanish striker Rufo Sánchez scored one goal apiece to upset previous league champions Global.
 Doctora also won the Golden Ball award, the tournament’s equivalent to the Most Valuable Player award.

 International career

 On 3 March 2014, Doctora was included in the starting lineup of the Philippines against Malaysia for a friendly before the 2014 AFC Challenge Cup.
 On 11 April 2014, Doctora registered his first international goal for the Philippines while playing against the Nepal national football team in a friendly.